What Type of Program Are you?

 Which areas of psychology require the advanced GRE subject test in Psychology?

-Taking the psychology subject GRE test is optional for all areas.
+Taking the GRE psychology subject test is optional for all other areas.

 What code do I use for sending my GRE scores to the University of Michigan?

 Use the University of Michigan institution code, which is 1839.
 Please do not use the Psychology department code.

 ***If you did include a department code by accident, it is okay!
 The score will still reach us.

 What are the average GRE scores of admitted students?